legaciespanda/Free_Trial/README.md

 4. When the free trial period is due, In-App Purchase will be presented to the user for upgrade in order to continue using the application
 5. If user refuses to upgrade, app exits.

-# FEATURE AND DESIGN PATTERN
+# Feature & Design Pattern
 1. MVVM
 2. Android-X